Ania-star/smartstock-gcp/README.md

 # SmartStock

-**SmartStock** is a serverless, event-driven inventory management system designed to help small businesses monitor stock levels, process customer orders, and receive real-time low-stock alerts.
+**SmartStock** is a serverless, event-driven business operations platform that helps small businesses manage customers, process orders, track inventory, and receive real-time restock alerts.
 It includes a simple internal UI, real-time analytics, and automated restock triggers — all built using BigQuery, Firestore, App Engine, Pub/Sub, and Cloud Functions.

-The MVP supports order processing, inventory updates, restock alerts, and a live dashboard for sales and customer insights.
-It lays the foundation for future enhancements such as automated restocking and customer-facing ordering.
-It also supports adding new customers during order placement, including automatic address geocoding via the Google Maps API.
+The MVP supports order processing, live inventory updates, restock alerts, and a dashboard for sales and customer insights.
+It also supports adding new customers during order placement with automatic address geocoding through the Google Maps API.
+The system lays the groundwork for future enhancements such as automated restocking and customer-facing ordering.

 ---
 ![GCP](https://img.shields.io/badge/Cloud-Google%20Cloud-blue)